samueldevel/ifood-backend-menu-test/README.md

 # iFood Backend Test - Menu

-Create a micro-service able to accept HTTP requests receiving as parameter either a restaurant id and returns its menu(s).
+Create a micro-service able to accept HTTP requests receiving a restaurant id as parameter and returns its menu(s).
 Based on the requirements below, elaborate your own data model and create a database to store the data (you may populate the database manually).
 Fork this repository and submit your code.